Columbia River Gorge Wine Region - Oregon and Washington

 Wineries and Wines

-If you have never traveled in the Columbia River Gorge, you are in for a spectacular treat!
-And... there are vineyards and wineries, too!
+If you have never traveled in the Columbia River Gorge, you are in for a spectacular scenic and sensory treat!
+And...
+Columbia Gorge wine country is home to more than 90 vineyards and 1,300+ vineyard acres, as well as close to 50 wineries and tasting rooms between Troutdale, Oregon and Maryhill, Washington!

 A vineyard view of the Columbia River Gorge

-A many-chaptered, astonishing story of Columbia-Basin volcanism (and "The Great Floods" that followed) is written within and etched on surfaces of precipitous walls lining the Columbia River Gorge... the last leg of Lewis and Clark's nation-altering expedition.
-Other geologic records of these repetitive volcanic and flooding periods are found in many locations throughout Oregon and Washington, but nowhere are the dramatic episodes more clearly read than in the lands of Columbia Gorge wine country.
+A many-chaptered, astonishing story of Columbia-Basin volcanism and "The Great Floods" that followed is written in the precipitous walls of columnar basalt that punctuate the landscape of the Columbia River Gorge.
+Other geological records of these repetitive volcanic and glacial outburst flooding periods are found in many locations throughout Oregon and Washington, but nowhere are these dramatic episodes more clearly read than in the lands of Columbia Gorge wine country.

 Epic floods...